National Special Educational Needs and Disabilities Forum

 6. Facilitation and officers

-6.1 NSENDF shall be convened and facilitated by the Federation of Leaders in Special Education (FLSE)
+6.1 NSENDF shall be convened and facilitated by the Federation of Leaders in Special Education (FLSE) and nasen.

 6.3 Agenda, minutes and papers will be provided by the National Administrator, FLSE